JLRishe/async-reduce/README.md

 chunks with total chunks number equal to concurrency level (it is the first arg to `.concurrent()`).
 That chunks are reduced in parallel.
-That means that we need a `combine` function to assembel results from that independent reductions (third arg).
+That means that we need a `combine` function to assemble results from that independent reductions (third arg).
 We also need some sort of `unit` value to seed our reductions (second arg).
 But we can omit `unit` and `combine` if we only interested in side effects: